The Great Awokening may be catastrophic for the USA but as a cultural phenomenon it is inherently transitory

 Woke capitalism may also encompass a more urgent hiring preference for well educated Asians and Latinos over whites—anyone but whites!
 But for the most part the corporate version of Wokeism will be symbolic.
 After all, competitive organizations need competent people, and Wokeism—because of its insistence on equality of outcomes—does almost everything possible to discourage the development of practical competence.

 In short, Wokeism on its own can never be a constructive, society-driving ideology or culture.
-It may topple the old culture of legacy Americans, and that toppling process may take years and result in terrible destruction, perhaps on the scale of the French Revolution or even the Fall of Rome.
+It may seriously damage or even topple the old culture of legacy Americans, and that process may take years and result in terrible destruction, perhaps on the scale of the French Revolution or even the Fall of Rome.
 But Wokeism is not itself a successor culture that will be around a couple of generations from now.

 The importance of demographics and technology